ReactiveSets/toubkal/README.md

   - Split This repository into toubkal (core), toubkal_server, toubkal_client, toubkal_socket_io, toubkal_bootstrap, ... repositories
   - Implement rs package manager
   - Implement rs automatic pipelet patching
-- Develop additional tests, goal is at least 1800 automated tests, measure test coverage
+- Develop additional tests, goal is at least 2000 continuous integration tests, measure test coverage

-### Version 0.4.0 - Versionned Persistance

-This version introduces the capability to keep historical values of objects persisted and cached.

-#### Main Goals:
+- Super-state and versioning:
+  - define attribute _v for versions, allowing to manage complete anti-state and super-state
+  - super-state will contain versions of an object added after a first version is already in the state
+    - allow complete desorder between multiple adds and revmove on the same object defined by its id

 - Versionned persistance, i.e.
   - Refactor fetch() to provide adds, removes, updates operations instead of adds, enables versionning